iszczesniak/cpp/memory/index.md

 {% include_relative elide.cc %}
 {% endhighlight %}

-Compile the previous examples of passing arguments to and returning results from functions but without disabling the constructor elision.
+Compile the various previous examples of passing arguments to and returning results from functions but without disabling the constructor elision.
 Notice that with constructor elision, objects are not copied unnecessarily.

 When a temporary is passed by value as an argument, that temporary is